 Pierre, Genia, and Lea all appeared with the Philadelphia Orchestra under Music Director Eugene Ormandy.
 All of them enjoyed a relaxing moment at Lea’s house in Maine joined by Mrs. Ormandy.

-Post-concert Reception at the Captain Eels’ Board Barn
+Post-concert Reception at the Captain Eels’ Boat Barn

 Planning “Trouble in Tahiti” with Leonard Berstein